 Located just a mile to the southwest of Union, the Lassing Pointe golf course is a Michael Hurdzan design that first opened its doors to Bluegrass State golfers in 1993.
+In terms of early tournament play, it was used to host the Kentucky Open in 1996 and 2000, along with the regional NCAA championship in 2002 and 2004.

 It’s conceivable that the best public route in Kentucky is nominally attached to Cincinnati.
 And, likewise, that the best municipal course available to Cincinnatians is actually in Kentucky.
 The strength of these arguments are largely measured in how well the player enjoys perhaps the most novel hole in Michael Hurdzan’s repertoire.